cdktf/cdktf-provider-googlebeta/docs/googleComposerEnvironment.go.md

 - *Type:* interface{}

+Whether or not to enable Alias IPs in the GKE cluster.

+If true, a VPC-native cluster is created.
+Defaults to true if the ip_allocation_policy block is present in config.
+This field is only supported for Cloud Composer environments in versions composer-1.*.*-airflow-*.*.*.
+Environments in newer versions always use VPC-native GKE clusters.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.43.1/docs/resources/google_composer_environment#use_ip_aliases GoogleComposerEnvironment#use_ip_aliases}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.1.0/docs/resources/google_composer_environment#use_ip_aliases GoogleComposerEnvironment#use_ip_aliases}

 ---